Etto48/MokaccinoCPP/README.md

 A to SERVER: `REQUEST <B's username>`

+If the server knows the B's private key

+SERVER to A: `KEY <B's username> <B's public key>`

 Then if the server is connected to a user with the requested username

-SERVER to A: `KEY <B's username> <B's public key>`

 SERVER to B: `REQUESTED <A's username> <A's IP>:<A's port> <A's public key>`